liuhao-cn/fastSHT/README.md

 ## 2.2 Compilation

-If BOTH Intel API and Nvidia SDK are installed, use
+If BOTH Intel oneAPI and Nvidia SDK are installed, use

 ```
 ./compile.sh # for the CPU version